 “The swing toward precious coloured gemstones is overwhelming, with robust demand prompting double-digit growth in many countries.”

 Why is this?
 Well, as mentioned before, many people enjoy the personalisation aspect of a more unique ring.
-Although diamonds remain symbolic of commitment and enduring love – in part due to their unparalleled durability – other gemstones carry their own unique connotations and symbolism, making them attractive to certain couples and/or individuals.
+Although diamonds remain symbolic of commitment and enduring love – in part due to their unparalleled durability – alternative stones to diamond engagement rings carry their own unique connotations and symbolism, making them attractive to certain couples and/or individuals.
 Picking your favourite gemstone – especially when incorporated in a bespoke design – means that your ring comes with additional meaning and originality.

-With all this mind, we’re keen to explore the advantages of the different gemstones out there.
+With all this in mind, we’re keen to explore the advantages of the different diamond alternative engagement rings out there.
 For example, what are the most durable gemstones for engagement rings outside of the classic diamond?
 So if you’re on the hunt for your own engagement ring and leaning towards a more unique and colourful option that reflects your personality, style and relationship…read on!

 Renowned across the world as the gemstone of love and passion, it’s the perfect symbol for those who want their ring to capture those powerful, romantic feelings associated with taking a relationship to the next level.
 From a spiritual perspective, it is also believed to inspire confidence and harmony while protecting the wearer from sorrow.

 Many were awed by the floral engagement ring of Katy Perry in 2019, featuring a purplish-pink ruby surrounded by a cluster of large, round diamonds.
-If you’re searching for a ring that will reflect your bold and colourful style and personality, then this is the gemstone for you!
+If you’re searching for a ring that will reflect your bold and colourful style and personality, then this is the diamond alternative engagement ring for you!

 With a Mohs hardness rating of 9, it matches the ruby in scratch-resistance and long-term durability, and can actually be found in a variety of hues such as yellow, purple and green.
 In another royal engagement, Princess Eugenie of York received a ring featuring a pink sapphire – also known as a padparadscha, or a ‘lotus blossom’ sapphire.